 3.21.6 The Regulation provides for consideration of profit derived from disposal of assets to be considered under Non Tarif Income.
 Hence the loss derived on disposal of asset is not the part of ARR effectively.
 Also whenever an asset is retired / scrapped before there useful life, the Commission approves the decapitalisation and also the additional capex for replacement of such asset in the GFA and the same is approved in the ARR.
 Hence the allowance of such loss on sale of fixed asset will be an additional burden on the consumers.
 The Commission allowed the said expenditure in True Up of FY 2017-18; however, the Commission does not intend to disturb the True Up of FY 2017-18.
-Hence the Commission for the True Up of FY 2017-18.
+Hence the Commission for the True Up of FY 2018-19 disallows the loss on sale of fixed asset."